-- h.
+- g.
+Provide guidance to the student about their rights and responsibilities including: - their right to be accompanied to the hearing, although not by anyone acting in a legal capacity - ii. their right to ask witnesses to attend the hearing - h.
 Take a formal record of the hearing.
 (Records of meetings are not intended to a verbatim account, but will summarise key points and decisions) - i.
-Draft the decision letter for signature by the Chair - Panel members should be made aware of the identity of the student involved as soon as possible, to ensure no conflict of interest.
+Draft the decision letter for signature by the Chair - 6 Panel members should be made aware of the identity of the student involved as soon as possible, to ensure no conflict of interest.
 If a conflict of interest arises, this must be communicated to the secretary to the panel immediately, and an alternative panel member appointed.
-Equally the student must make the secretary aware of any perceived conflict of interest as soon as possible, and before the hearing date. - The hearing may exceptionally be postponed once at the request of the student, on receipt of appropriate evidence to substantiate their reasons for doing so.
+Equally the student must make the secretary aware of any perceived conflict of interest as soon as possible, and before the hearing date. - 7 The hearing may exceptionally be postponed once at the request of the student, on receipt of appropriate evidence to substantiate their reasons for doing so.
 If the student is unable to attend a second time, the panel may be held in their absence, although work commitments will not be taken into account for non-attendance.